Female reproductive system

-The female reproductive system is made up of the internal and external sex organs that function in the reproduction of new offspring.
-In humans, the female reproductive system is immature at birth and develops to maturity at puberty to be able to produce gametes, and to carry a fetus to full term.
-The internal sex organs are the vagina, uterus, fallopian tubes, and ovaries.
-The female reproductive tract includes the vagina, uterus, and fallopian tubes and is prone to infections.
+The human female reproductive system is made up of the internal and external sex organs that function in the reproduction of new offspring.
+The reproductive system is immature at birth and develops at puberty to be able to release matured ova from the ovaries, facilitate their fertilization, and create a protective environment for the developing fetus during pregnancy.
+The female reproductive tract is made of several connected internal sex organs—the vagina, uterus, and fallopian tubes—and is prone to infections.
 The vagina allows for sexual intercourse and childbirth, and is connected to the uterus at the cervix.
-The uterus or womb accommodates the embryo which develops into the fetus.
-The uterus also produces secretions which help the transit of sperm to the fallopian tubes, where sperm fertilize ova (egg cells) produced by the ovaries.
-The external sex organs are also known as the genitals and these are the organs of the vulva including the labia, clitoris, and vaginal opening.
+The uterus (or womb) accommodates the embryo by developing the uterine lining.

+The uterus also produces secretions which help the transit of sperm to the fallopian tubes, where sperm fertilize the ova.
 During the menstrual cycle, the ovaries release an ovum, which transits through the fallopian tube into the uterus.
-If an egg cell meets with sperm on its way to the uterus, a single sperm cell can enter and merge with it, fertilizing it into a zygote.
+If an egg cell meets with sperm on its way to the uterus, a single sperm cell can enter and merge with it, creating a zygote.
+If no fertilization occurs, menstruation is the process by which the uterine lining is shed as blood, mucus, and tissue.